Medinet Mail FAQ

-How does Medinet Email work?
+How does Medinet Mail work?

 Messages travel from your desktop over a secure channel to our mail servers.
 If your addressee is a Medinet Mail user, it will go directly to the Outlook or webmail inbox.
 If your addressee is not a user yet, they will get a message from us asking them to register as a guest on the system.
-This is a one-time setup; from there on, messages will arrive auto
+This is a one-time setup; from there on, messages will arrive automatically.

-How do I send Secure email?
+How do I send secure email?

 Use our secure Webmail app.
 It works the same way.
 All your secure correspondence is held in one place, and you can get access anywhere you have an Internet connection.

 What about attachments?

 You can attach documents, lab reports, medical histories and other confidential information to your messages, and they will travel safely and securely over our encrypted channels.